wp-importer/wxz-tools/README.md

 In this repository you can find tools for handling the new WXZ file format (spec to follow).

 - `wxz-converter.php` allows to convert conventional WXR files to WXZ.
-- `wxz-valdiator.php` validates WXZ files.
+- `wxz-validator.php` validates WXZ files.